streetturtle/awesome-wm-widgets/gerrit-widget/README.md

 ## Prerequisite

  - [curl](https://curl.haxx.se/) - is used to communicate with gerrit's [REST API](https://gerrit-review.googlesource.com/Documentation/rest-api.html)
- - setup [netrc](https://ec.haxx.se/usingcurl-netrc.html) it is used to store username and password in order to call API's endpoints.
+ - setup [netrc](https://ec.haxx.se/usingcurl-netrc.html) which is used to store username and password in order to call API's endpoints.

 ## Installation